Home Careers Waiter/Waitress

 What Does a Waiter/Waitress Do?

-Day-to-day responsibilities of a Waiter/Waitress include:
+Day-to-day duties and responsibilities of a Waiter/Waitress include:

 • Delivering food and beverages to tables in a timely manner